Open

 Directions

-Grand Island is located in Lake Superior, about 0.5 miles from the mainland community of Munising, Michigan.
-The ferry departs from Grand Island Landing on M-28, about 2.5 miles west of downtown Munising.
-From Williams Landing on the island, hike or bike approximately 3.5 miles via the island trail system to reach Hemlock Campsite on the western side near Waterfall Beach.
-Kayakers can access via Waterfall Beach, then climb stairs and hike 100 yards north to the campsite.
+Grand Island is in Lake Superior, about 0.5 mile from Munising, Michigan.
+The ferry departs from Grand Island Landing on M-28, approximately 3 miles north of downtown Munising between Munising and Christmas, MI at Powell Point.
+From Williams Landing on the island, hike approximately 3.5 miles to the campsite on the western shore near Waterfall Beach.
+Kayakers can paddle to Waterfall Beach, climb the stairs to the trail, and hike 100 yards north to the site.

 Amenities